Similar photograph of the iconic image by Alfred Eisenstadt, taken by U.S. Navy Lt. Victor Jorgensen. Photograph in public domain.

 President Lyndon B. Johnson declared the upstate New York town of Waterloo to be the birthplace of the holiday, originally known as Decoration Day to commemorate soldiers lost in the Civil War.

-Decoration Day, 1875 at Broadway and Bond Street, photo via Ephemeral New York
+Decoration Day, 1875 at Broadway and Bond Street

 Southern states refused to celebrate the holiday until after World War I and not until after World War II was Memorial Day widely celebrated and known by its current name.

-The Maine Monument on its unveiling, May 30th, 1913, photo via The Bowery Boys
+The Maine Monument on its unveiling, May 30th, 1913, photo via Library of Congress

 The holiday was traditionally celebrated on May 30th until Congress passed the Uniform Monday Holiday Act on June 28th, 1968, which moved Memorial Day and three other holidays to Mondays.
 Some groups, such as the Veterans of Foreign Wars and Sons of Union Veterans of the Civil War advocate a return to its original date, claiming that the three day weekend has diminished the meaning of the day.